viktorybloom/docker-destroy/README.md

 # docker-destroy

 Useful for your local dev environment.
-You can copy `docker-destroy` to your home directory and run `./docker-destroy` to wipe your docker environment.

 Overview: